Randy Arozarena Preview, Player Props: Rays vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is first in the league with a collective 9.5 strikeouts per nine innings.
+- The Marlins pitching staff is No. 1 in the league with a collective 9.5 strikeouts per nine innings.

-- The Marlins' 4.20 team ERA ranks 15th across all league pitching staffs.
+- The Marlins' 4.25 team ERA ranks 17th among all league pitching staffs.

+- Luzardo (9-8) is going for his 10th victory when he gets the starting nod for the Marlins in his 27th start of the season.
+He has a 3.96 ERA in 143 1/3 innings pitched, with 167 strikeouts.

-- The right-hander's most recent appearance was on Wednesday against the San Diego Padres, when he tossed 6 2/3 innings, surrendering four earned runs while giving up seven hits.
+- His most recent appearance came on Wednesday, Aug.
+23 against the San Diego Padres, when the lefty went six scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.